disrae/resume/README.md

 ---

-**Examples:**
+**Ideas**
-- Copy-paste your current resume to the LLM to update my resume and turn it into yours.
+- Copy-paste your current resume to the LLM to turn my resume and into yours.
-- Copy-paste a job description: *"Optimize this resume for this job posting"*
+- Copy-paste a job description: *"Optimize the resume for this job posting"*
 - Add work experience: *"Use my exported jira tickets to populate my work"*
 - Generate from notes: *"Turn these work notes into resume bullets"*

-**Commands:**
-- `npm run gen` - Generate PDF version of resume
-- `npm run dev` - Render in browser (faster preview, not letter-sized)

-## Notes
+- Change the name of the output file to create bespoke resumes for the company.
-You can run your resume through an ATS system like [Jobscan](https://www.jobscan.co) to iterate.
+- Run your resume through an ATS system like [Jobscan](https://www.jobscan.co) to iterate.